sfsekaran/cobalt.vim/Readme.markdown

 ## Installation ##

-Either copy it to your `~/.vim/colors` directory manually, or if you're using Janus, you can add this to your `~/.janus.rake`:
+Either copy `cobalt.vim` to your `~/.vim/colors` directory manually, or if you're using Janus, you can add this to your `~/.janus.rake`:

     vim_plugin_task "cobalt.vim", "git://github.com/sfsekaran/cobalt.vim.git"